worthyag/SixLove/reports/finalReport.md

 - `toggle-posts.js`
 - `view-posts`

+The last thing that I implemented was the achievements system.
+I have already shown the models for it and the code that displays an achievement to the user, however there was much more to the functionality.
+The way that the system works is that a user gets achievements (awards) when they complete certain actions.

 In order to complete the functionality for the achievements I created the following files:
 - `signals.py`
 - `utils.py`